d0n601/ryankozak.com/_posts/2020-12-15-luks-encrypted-arch-linux-on-pinebook-pro.md

 4. Write an EXT4 file system to the boot partition `mkfs.ext4 /dev/mmcblk1p1`.
 5. Encrypt the second partition with LUKS `cryptsetup -y -v luksFormat /dev/mmcblk1p2`.
 6. Open the encrypted partition `cryptsetup open /dev/mmcblk1p2 cryptroot`.
-7. Write a the EXT4 file system to the partition we've just opened (our encrypted root) `mkfs.ext4 /dev/mapper/cryptroot`.
+7. Write the EXT4 file system to the partition we've just opened (our encrypted root) `mkfs.ext4 /dev/mapper/cryptroot`.
 8. Mount the new partition
   1. First make the *mnt* directory with `mkdir /mnt`.
   2. Now mount the encrypted root partition there, `mount /dev/mapper/cryptroot /mnt`.